-The company’s long-standing focus on digitisation helped reduce the need for email and manual reviews to enact service changes, send daily reminder emails for pending change approvals, and streamline the overall user interface for staff workflows.
+The company’s long-standing focus on digitization helped reduce the need for email and manual reviews to enact service changes, send daily reminder emails for pending change approvals, and streamline the overall user interface for staff workflows.

 In particular, the airline launched a digital initiative known as SQNow in partnership with ServiceNow.
 It “enables us to respond and access key actions on the go, quickly, and in a secure manner,” notes Elizabeth Wong, SIA’s senior manager in application services for digital and web operations.

 ServiceNow® IT Service Management (ITSM) underpins SQNow.
-Wang characterises the boost ServiceNow provides for SIA as one that helped unite a variety of disparate IT operation processes, from implementing new features to monitoring problems to helping different teams work together seamlessly.
+Wang characterizes the boost ServiceNow provides for SIA as one that helped unite a variety of disparate IT operation processes, from implementing new features to monitoring problems to helping different teams work together seamlessly.

 The more functions that can be automated, the more nimbly the company can react to change, he points out, whether brought about by a pandemic, regulators, or customers.